Mohamed El-Erian: Career

 El-Erian has served on several boards and committees, including the U.S. Treasury Borrowing Advisory Committee, the International Center for Research on Women, the IMF's Committee of Eminent Persons, and the Peterson Institute for International Economics.
-He is currently a board member of the Carnegie Endowment for International Peace (Vice Chair), the NBER(Executive Committee), co-chair of the Capital Campaign for the University and Colleges of Cambridge and Cambridge in America.
+He is currently a board member of the Carnegie Endowment for International Peace (Vice Chair), the NBER (Executive Committee), co-chair of the Capital Campaign for the University and Colleges of Cambridge and Cambridge in America.
 On March 18, 2015, El-Erian was admitted as Companion of the Guild of Benefactors, Cambridge University.
 He is also a board member of New America, King Abdullah University of Science and Technology (KAUST) and The Pegasus School.
 Since 2007, he has served as chair of the Microsoft Investment Advisory Committee.
 He is also a member of the Council on Foreign Relations and serves on the international advisory committees of Allianz and Investcorp.
 He is a member of the Council of Foreign Relations.

 His philanthropic efforts over the years have emphasized education and health, including major gifts to the Children's Cancer Hospital in Egypt as well as the University of Cambridge and Queens' College.
 In October 2015, it was announced that, together with funding for studentships and new faculty positions, the El-Erian Institute for Human Behavior and Economic Policy would be established in partnership with Queens' College and the Faculty of Economics at Cambridge.
 The work of the institute will look to appropriately combine economics and finance with neuroscience, psychology, politics and behavioral finance to better understand how people actually make decisions rather than how narrow theory assumes they will.

-El-Erian is a widely recognized thought leader and is credited with developing the post-global financial crisis concept of the "New Normal".
+El-Erian is a widely recognized thought leader and is credited with developing the post-2008 financial crisis concept of the "New Normal".
 Having first come up with the concept in January 2009 and after discussions with PIMCO, he wrote about it in May 2009 and presented it in several forums, including as the 2010 Per Jacobsson Foundation Lecture in Washington D.C.
 He has published numerous articles and commentaries on topics related to the New Normal, the sovereign debt crisis in Europe, the transformative changes occurring in the Middle East, and other matters related to the global economy, policy and markets.